intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 It was noted that operators have experience of rapid growth of Internet traffic.
-New applications with exponential growth are not that unusual in the network, and the traffic spike due to the lock down was not that unprecedented for many.
+New applications with exponential growth are not that unusual in the network, and the traffic spike due to the lockdown was not that unprecedented for many.
 Many operators have tools and mechanisms to deal with this.
 Ensuring that knowledge if shared is a challenge.